 Free up device storage when a module is no longer needed

-A useful capability of all dynamic feature modules is the ability to uninstall them, individually.
+A useful capability of all feature modules is the ability to uninstall them, individually.
 If a feature module is no longer being used, you can reduce the size of your app on a user’s device by requesting Google Play to uninstall that module.

 For example, your app may have a robust onboarding flow, perhaps containing rich media.
 After a user has completed the onboarding flow, or after they've been active users for a certain amount of time, you can use the Play Core library API to request Google Play uninstall only that component of your app.